pwintz/dryer-lint/README.md

 ## Features

-`relint` produces configurable diagnostics for *rule violations*, each of which are described by a [regular expression](https://www.regular-expressions.info/).
+Dryer Lint produces configurable diagnostics for *rule violations*, each of which are described by a [regular expression](https://www.regular-expressions.info/).
 Rule violations can also be assigned fixes, which are repeatedly applied until no matching rule violations are found.
 Fixes can perform one of two operations:

 - **Replace** the matched text
 - **Reorder** the matched text